Skills-Hub/PHP-Hacks/object-orianted-php-story.md

 Back at Marco Polo House, Ryan was assigned a new task.

 68. **Repository Pattern:** He introduced the `Repository Pattern` in Zenny's database.
 All car data was now efficiently

+ managed and accessed through a central repository.

+In Moksy's facility, Meha had an idea.

+69. **Builder Pattern:** For the most demanding customers, she introduced the `Builder Pattern` which allowed buyers to construct a Zenny piece by piece, tailoring every aspect to their liking.

+The success of Zenny meant more challenges.

+70. **Mediator Pattern:** To handle the increasing communication between various parts of Zenny, the `Mediator Pattern` was employed.
+This ensured that if one part failed, the entire system wouldn't crash.

+71. **Flyweight Pattern:** To make Zenny's software lighter, the `Flyweight Pattern` was used.
+Common data was shared among instances, conserving memory.

+As Sonia walked through the facilities, she knew they had created something special.

+72. **Iterator Pattern:** Zenny's infotainment system used the `Iterator Pattern`, letting users cycle through songs, podcasts, and movies with ease.

+73. **State Pattern:** Depending on the road conditions, Zenny could switch states - from "Normal" to "Off-road", adjusting its suspension and driving mode automatically using the `State Pattern`.

+74. **Prototype Pattern:** For exclusive clients, the `Prototype Pattern` was used.
+They could test a prototype of Zenny with unique features before finalizing their purchase.

+With these innovations, Zenny became the talk of the town.
+Its success was celebrated with a grand event in Croydon, where Sonia and Meha unveiled plans for future collaborations.
+Both leaders had shown that with innovation, dedication, and collaboration, any challenge could be overcome.

+And so, the great car conundrum of 2005 went down in history, not as a challenge, but as a testament to human ingenuity.

+The end.